-Due from RYM decreased significantly by P27.58 million or equivalent to 68.95% in view of collection of advances made to RYM.
+Due from RYM decreased significantly by P27.58 million or equivalent to 68.95% pertains to the collection on advances made to RYM.

-RYM advanced to the Company the amount of PhP20 million to allow the Company to pay the compromise settlement with BSP; thus the increase in Due to Related party accounts.
+RYM advanced to the Company the amount of PhP 2.0 million to the Corporation for in order to allow the Company to pay the compromise settlement with BSP. the payment of BSP Compromise fee which resulted in increase to Due to Related party accounts.